-Most start-up businesses fail and therefore investing in these businesses may involve significant risk and it is likely that you may lose all, or part, of your investment.
-You should only invest an amount that you are willing to lose and should build a diversified portfolio to spread risk.
+The majority of start-up businesses fail or do not scale as planned and therefore investing in these businesses may involve significant risk.
+It is likely that you may lose all, or part, of your investment.
+You should only invest an amount that you are willing to lose and should build a diversified portfolio to spread risk and increase the chance of an overall return on your investment capital.
 If a business you invest in fails, neither the company – nor Crowdcube – will pay you back your investment.

 Lack of liquidity